-Appendix B.2 provides a theoretical discussion, as well as results from a simple simulation using a CES production function, illustrating how the optimal return to schooling differs from initial and final returns depending on the elasticity of substitution and the skill bias of technology.
-For parametrizations similar to those found in the data, the optimal return to schooling is a weighted average of initial and final returns, with a typical weight on initial returns of 50-70%.
+Appendix B.3 provides a longer theoretical discussion, as well as results from a simple simulation.
+For parametrizations similar to those found in the data, the true return is a weighted average of initial and final returns, with a typical weight on initial returns of 50-70%.